karimova/UCI_HW_Karimova/01_Excel_Challenge/Readme.md

 #### **Conclutions:**
 According to obtained statistical data, both data sets are very dispersed: a big difference between minimum and maximum values.
-This affect to the calculated data:
+This affects the calculated data:
-* For both sets the median summarizes data more meaningfully with respect to the mean.
+* For both sets the median summarizes data more meaningfully to the relevant value.
+Additionally, The high values of variance allowed to conclude that the mean is not that useful.
 * There is more variability with successful campaigns: the variance of the number of backers is 712841, that is in 189 times higher than for unsuccessful campaign.
-* The high values of variance allowed to conclude that the mean is not that useful and the less accurately data are summarized by the measure of central tendency.
 * Additional tests should be applied to the data sets to check which features don't add much value to the model and which are of importance.